csabbah/full-stack-note-taker/README.md

 ## Usage

-To start the server from your local (backend) run the following command in terminal:
+To start the server from your local machine (backend), run the following command in terminal:

 ```
 npm run dev